filmons/redis_api/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This `README.md` file provides a comprehensive overview of the project, including installation and configuration steps, project structure, endpoint documentation, and usage instructions.
-Feel free to modify the content to suit your specific needs and add any additional information that might be relevant to users of your project.
+This updated `README.md` now includes the detailed steps for setting up the MySQL database and table, along with the existing information about installation, configuration, usage, project structure, endpoints, and licensing.
+This should provide comprehensive guidance for anyone looking to understand and work with your project.